 Posters.

 None of the other candidates asked for or received written permission or approval for their posters from the convenor.
-It was not required nor asked that candidates present them for written approval.The convenor only issued a template for everyone to use and adopt for themselves mere days before voting was sheduled to commence.

-18.3 The only difference to ours is the backround and a different photo.
+It was not required nor asked that candidates present them for written approval.The convenor only issued a template for everyone to use and adopt for themselves mere days before voting was scheduled to commence18.3 The only difference to ours is the back ground and a different photo.

 The applicants were suspended for over a month, unlawfully, and were held to ridicule by having their photos published in the Matie with the word “Suspended” superimposed over their faces.
 This does not even allow for the negative publicity on social media and on campus generated by the suspension.